 50-yard/50m target cards have four numbered record targets (1-4).
 100-yard target cards have two numbered record targets (1-2).
-The competitor will fire five (5) record shots on each record 50-yard/50m target or bull.
-The competitor will fire ten (10) record shots on each record 100-yard target or bull.
+Competitors fire five (5) record shots on each record 50-yard/50m target or bull.
+Competitors fire ten (10) record shots on each record 100-yard target or bull.
 The competitor may shoot the record targets in any order, but the targets will be scored as if the competitor fired the targets in the numbered order on the target card.